Free Website Content - What is Creative Commons?

 NonCommercial - A non-commercial

-license lets others copy, distribute, perform creative works
+license lets others copy, distribute, perform creative

-ShareAlike - A ShareAlike license
+ShareAlike - A ShareAlike

-allows others to distribute derivative works under a license
+license allows others to distribute derivative works

 NoDerivative Works - A NoDerivative